tronikos/esphome-magnetometer-water-gas-meter/README.md

 - Some way to mount the QMC5883L on the meter.
 Some options:
   - Cable zip tie
   - Duct tape
 - Conduit for the ethernet cable.
-Can be skipped if used direct burial ethernet cable.
+Can be skipped if using direct burial ethernet cable.

 ### Wiring